 Assessment data is kept for various reasons, including the ability for therapists and clients to observe how clients are doing over time.
 Snapclarity is also interested in this data in their aggregate form to assess whether clients who are using the platform are actually getting better.
 Snapclarity believes in mental health provision being accountable and this includes collecting good data.
 The data stored by Microsoft Azure is encrypted, stored in Canada, and has very low risk of disclosure and identification of individual client data.

 3) Data collection and storage related to client payment for services

 The third form of client data collection and storage is related to client payment for services.
-Client names and payment information is not stored by Snapclarity, rather this is stored by Stripe, a payment platform embedded in the Snapclarity platform.
+Client names and payment information are not stored by Snapclarity, rather they are stored by Stripe, a payment platform embedded in the Snapclarity platform.
 Because this data is stored by Stripe, it is not linked or attached to other client data, such as the assessment results.

 4) Data collection and storage related to the video and text interactions between clients and therapists

 The fourth form of client data collection and storage is related to video and text interactions between clients and therapists.
 No videos between therapists and clients is stored.
 As for text interactions between therapists and clients, they are encrypted and cannot be read by Snapclarity or any third-party.

 In addition, the Snapclarity platform itself requires that both therapists and clients sign into the platform using their own personal and unique password, thus, it is unlikely that others would gain access to their individual platform.